rust-lang/rust-wiki-backup/Note-development-roadmap.md

 ### `alt` syntax changes

 The `alt` form requires braces, which is too heavyweight for some use cases.
-There is mostly consensus on moving to `=>` to separate patterns and dropping the braces.
+There is mostly consensus on moving to `=>` to separate patterns from expressions and dropping the braces.
 There is also the possibility (no consensus) that the name `alt` will change to `match`, to better match other languages.

 ### Semicolons and return values